-Feeling overwhelmed about applying for your Personal Licence?
+Feeling overwhelmed about applying for your Personal License?
 No need to worry, as we have our Easy Apply Application System available.
-In 3 simple steps, we will have your Personal Licence Application sent to your Local Council, free of hassle.
+In 3 simple steps, we will have your Personal License Application sent to your Local Council, free of hassle.